-Top ten property trends for 2018
+Top ten property trends for your portfolio

-We are definitely experiencing market relaxation in the sizzling hot markets of Sydney and Melbourne and have been experiencing this for at least the past four months.
+We are definitely experiencing market relaxation in the sizzling hot markets of Sydney and Melbourne and have been experiencing this for at least the past 12 months.
 Remember though, every suburb / property type is a market in itself so there are plenty of Sydney + Melbourne markets on the way up . .but the overarching sizzle has settled.
 Personally, I really hope this continues as the pricing pace was completely unhealthy.

 Give me a buyers market any day and I’m in heaven.
 Remember the good old days when you could negotiate prices down more often than not?
 But that feels a bit predatory, so I would just settle for a flat market.
 Flat markets are predictable and absolutely wonderful as the backdrop for our next trend – renovations.